 Parts 10-11: Liability for Denver Property Managers and Tenants

 It’s always important to follow the law, especially for Denver property managers and real estate investors.
 If you fail to follow the Rental Application Fairness Act, these are the possible consequences:

-Landlord may have to pay (refund) three times the amount of the rental application, plus court costs, and reasonable attorney fees
+Landlord may have to pay (refund) three times the amount of the rental application fee paid, plus court costs, and reasonable attorney fees